s6hib/Chore-Tracker-API/docs/concurrency.md

     participant Database
     participant T2

-    Note over PersonA, PersonB: Scenario - Person A creates a new bill while Person B removes a roommate from the system T1->>Database: POST /bills/create_bill with $400 electricity bill T1->>Database: Inserts new bill # 14 into the bill table Database->>Database: Query roommate counts by selecting all the roommate IDs (finds 4 roommates: Sahib, Carson, Antony, Sue)
+    Note over T1, T2: Scenario - Person A creates a new bill while Person B removes a roommate from the system T1->>Database: POST /bills/create_bill with $400 electricity bill T1->>Database: Inserts new bill # 14 into the bill table Database->>Database: Query roommate counts by selecting all the roommate IDs (finds 4 roommates: Sahib, Carson, Antony, Sue)